dan-nadler/dan-nadler.github.io/_posts/2017-01-22-collecting-data.markdown

         f.write(line)
 {% endhighlight %}

-Finally, I’ll add a loop to this file read the file every 10 seconds:
+Finally, I’ll add a loop to this file to record the sensor every 10 seconds:

 {% highlight python %}
 if __name__ == '__main__':